 In a large bowl, mix together the flour, water, sesame oil and salt using a whisk until smooth.
 Set aside.

 In the meantime, wash and finely chop the scallions, discarding the roots and the tips of the green tops.
 Using your fingers, quickly break apart the chopped scallions to separate out the layers.
+Mix into the batter.

 Heat about 2 teaspoons of oil in large frying pan (I use one that is 10-inch / 25-cm) on medium-high heat.
 When the pan is hot, swirl the oil around so it coats the pan.